interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 > _&lt;raw bytes of response&gt;_

-### Idempotency
+### Idempotence

-TODO Good reference: https://stripe.com/blog/idempotency, "fault-tolerant"

-Implementations MUST support [idempotency](https://en.wikipedia.org/wiki/Idempotence) for safely retrying requests without accidentally performing the same operation multiple times.
-This is useful when an API call is disrupted in transit and you do not receive a response.
-For example, if a request to send a settlement does not respond due to a network connection error, you can retry the request with the same idempotency key to guarantee that no more than one settlement is performed.
+Idempotent requests ensure each side effect, such as performing a settlement, only happens once, even though the same request may be called multiple times.
+For example, if a request to send a settlement fails due to a network connection error, [idempotence](https://en.wikipedia.org/wiki/Idempotence) prevents a client from accidentally triggering multiple settlements when it retries the request.

 #### Performing idempotent requests

-All `POST` requests MUST supply idempotency keys by providing an additional `Idempotency-Key: <key>` header with the request.

-For each unique request, such as an individual settlement, a unique key should be generated.
-The key MUST generated with a cryptographically secure pseudorandom number generator to avoid collisions.
-Implementations are RECOMMENDED to use a v4 UUID.
+Each distinct operation, such as each request to settle, must have an idempotency key, or globally unique string.
+This key MUST be derived from a cryptographically secure source of randomness to avoid collisions, such as a v4 UUID.
+Clients MUST provide this key within an `Idempotency-Key: <key>` header in all POST requests.

-(TODO Is tx hash fine instead?)

 #### Recommended retry behavior

+If the client receives no response, it MUST retry the request with the same idempotency key.

+To prevent overwhelming the server, the client SHOULD exponentially backoff each retry attempt and add random "jitter" to vary the retry interval.
+After several failed attempts, the client MUST rollback any side effects it performed, such as [refunding balances](#double-entry-bookkeeping).

 #### Handling idempotent requests

 All `POST` endpoints MUST support idempotency keys.

+Before an endpoint responds to a `POST` request with a new idempotency key (one it hasn't seen before), it should persist the idempotency key and the state of its response.
+If a subsequent request is sent with the same idempotency key, the server should use the state from the initial request to return the same response.

+Servers MUST persist idempotency keys and response state for at least 24 hours after the initial request was performed.